Enjoy the French way of living in the relaxing atmosphere of the Caribbean

 |Size||21 square km|

-The original inhabitants of St. Barth were indigenous tribes known as the Arawak and possibly the Taíno.
-They called the island ‘Ouanalao’, meaning Land of Salt.
-Afterwards came the Caribs who saw the arrival of Christopher Columbus in 1493.
-He named the island after his brother Bartoloméo.
-Colonization of the island by the French took place by 1648.
-Having suffered economically into the 18th century and subject to a rise in pirates’ activities, of which the notorious Daniel Montbars (also known as ‘Montbars the Exterminator’), King Louis XVI traded the island to Sweden in 1784 and the capital of Gustavia was declared a free port.
-A series of unfortunate events followed, i.e. a devastating hurricane in 1852 followed by a fire, that threw the island into economic despair and led Sweden to return the island back to France in 1878.
-Traces of this past can be seen notably in the street names of Gustavia, in Swedish, as well as in the architecture of some of the island’s major historical monuments such as the ‘Swedish House’ where Sibarth’s headquarters are located.
+St. Barth had two tribes known as the Arawak and the Taíno, who called the island ‘Ouanalao’, meaning Land of Salt.
+Next came the Caribs who witnessed the arrival of Christopher Columbus in 1493.
+It was he who named the island St. Barthélemy, after his brother Bartoloméo.
+By 1648, the French had colonized the island.
+The 18th century saw the economy suffer at the hands of pirates like the notorious Daniel Montbars, or ‘Montbars the Exterminator’.
+King Louis XVI traded the island to Sweden in 1784 who declared the capital, Gustavia a free port.
+A series of unfortunate events followed, a devastating hurricane in 1852 was followed by a fire that plunged the island into economic despair and led Sweden to return it to France in 1878.
+Traces of this past can be seen, most notably in the street names of Gustavia, as well as in the architecture such as the ‘Swedish House’ where Sibarth’s headquarters are located.

-St Barth is a volcanic island with a tropical climate and temperatures in the range of 25 ° Celsius to 32° Celsius all year long, and sea temperatures in the area of 27° Celsius.
-The cooler season known as “the Lent” runs from December to April while the hotter season known as “the Wintering” is from May to November.
-Sunshine is abundant all year round with a rainy season mainly during the months of September, October, and November.
-Still, there remains plenty enough sunshine during those months for the St. Barth enthusiasts.
-In general, rainfall is not abundant on St Barths (around 1,000 mmPY).
-End of August until October is the peak of hurricane season in the Caribbean, with an increase likelihood of tropical storms and hurricanes brushing our shores.
+St Barth is a volcanic island with a tropical climate.
+Temperatures average 25-32°C year round, while sea temperatures sit in the area of 27°C. The cooler season, known as “the Lent” runs from December to April while the hotter season, known as “the Wintering” is from May to November.
+Sunshine is abundant year round, even during the rainy season, which falls between September and November.
+Outside of this period, generally rainfall is low on St Barths (around 1,000 mmPY).
+Hurricane season starts at the end of August running though until October.
+In this period, there’s an increased likelihood of tropical storms and hurricanes brushing our shores.